Many Happy Returns (The Prisoner): Production

 Although Number Two in this episode is female, the opening credits sequence features the unidentified, "generic" (male) Number Two, voiced by Robert Rietti that appears in several other episodes.
 The sequence also features an additional shot of Rover on the beach where Number Two would have been shown, to maintain her anonymity until the end of the episode.
 The Number Two in this episode is one of only a few in the entire series to wear a black identity badge.

 This episode is unusual in that the entire first act, showing Number Six escaping from the Village and making his way to London, features no dialogue, save for some German spoken by the gunrunners on the boat Number Six finds himself aboard.
 Number Six himself says nothing until over twenty minutes into the episode.

 The London scenes in this episode are set on 18 March.
 Number Six mentions the next day is his birthday (19 March was McGoohan's actual birthday).
 Some of the stock footage used during the aerial search for the Village is the same used to depict Shinda Shima in the eponymous Danger Man episode.

 The airfield (where Number Six boards a Gloster Meteor) used in this episode is the former RAF Chalgrove / Chalgrove Airfield in Oxfordshire, now privately owned by Martin-Baker.
 The black cat seen in "Dance of the Dead" also appears in this episode.

-In this episode, Patrick Cargill plays the character of Thorpe.
-In the previous episode in production, "Hammer into Anvil", he portrays a particularly cruel Number Two.
-It was common practice during production of The Prisoner to reuse actors to save time and because they were known to be reliable.
-In this case, it could be suggested when attempting to put the episodes into some sort of logical order, that "Many Happy Returns" should precede "Hammer into Anvil", supposing that Thorpe and Number Two are in fact the same character.
-Thorpe is installed in The Village as Number Two, a role he clearly relishes, allowing his cruelty and paranoia to come through – a weakness that Number Six exploits in order to break him.

-Number Six gives his name to Mrs. Butterworth when asked – Peter Smith.
-Given that he ponders over it before telling her, it may be an alias he thought up on the spot.

 When Number Six asks his former boss "Anyone at home?", the man behind the desk, as in the opening credits, is George Markstein.